apuroop-apz/Docker-Project/dockerProject.md

 CMD | Runs any command or application, much like RUN.
 Difference being that the RUN instruction is executed during the build time, whereas the CMD instruction is executed when the container is freshly launched from the image.
 ENTRYPOINT | Helps in running an application during the complete life cycle of the container, which would have spun out of the image.
 When the entry point application is terminated, the container is also terminated and vice versa.
 ONBUILD | Registers a build instruction to an image and this is triggered when another image is built by using this image as its base image.

+## Install Docker service on Ubuntu-16.04
+Update the system. `sudo apt-get -y update`

+Get the script from the official page of Docker. `curl -fsSL get.docker.com -o get-docker.sh`

+Run the script with sudo if you're not root. `sudo sh get-docker.sh`

+If you would like to use Docker as a non-root user, consider adding your user to the "docker" group with something like: `sudo usermod -aG docker apz` (user=apz)

+Enable the docker service. `systemctl enable docker.service`

+Start the docker service. `systemctl start docker.service`

+Check the status of docker. `systemctl status docker.service`

 ## Create a docker image 'lamp_pma_tpch'
 There are three main steps to create a docker image '**lamp_pma_tpch**'.